takemetour/spinal/README.md

 ```
 npm install spinal
 ```
+Want some bleeding edge `npm install jitta/spinal#development`

 ## Features
 - Broker
   - Broker will help all nodes connected
-  - Heathcheck between nodes and remove if it fail
+  - Health check between nodes and remove if it fail
   - Load balance method calls from all nodes
   - Hosted queue system
 - Nodes